People's Revolutionary Army (Grenada): Foundation and development

+American invasion

 On 13 October, the NJM's Central Committee placed Bishop under house arrest after he balked at a power-sharing agreement.
 Minister of Foreign Affairs Unison Whiteman returned from New York, where he was scheduled to address the United Nations, and instead began to negotiate with Coard for Bishop's release.
 Over the next few days, pro-Bishop demonstrations occurred throughout the island and a general strike was called in St. George's.
 On 18 October, demonstrators surged through the city chanting pro-Bishop and anti-Coard slogans while police and PRA soldiers watched.
 The protests reached a climax on 19 October.
 Whiteman addressed a growing crowd in the streets of St. George's.
 The crowd marched to Mount Wheldale to free Bishop from his home.
 At first, Bishop's guards held their ground and even fired warning shots.
 Eventually they were overwhelmed and the demonstrators freed Bishop.
 Bishop, Whiteman and the demonstrators then marched downhill to Fort Rupert to take over the headquarters for the People's Revolutionary Army by sheer weight of numbers.

 The PRA leadership called in reinforcements, including 3 BTR-60s and additional troops.
 Shooting broke out at the fort under disputed circumstances.
 Three soldiers and eight civilians were killed in the ensuing melee, and about 100 civilians wounded, a 2003 study found.
 The PRA quickly rearrested Bishop, Whiteman, two other government ministers, a trade union leader and three Bishop supporters.
 These eight prisoners were subsequently executed by a firing squad of soldiers, bringing the total killed at the fort to 19.